csecht/gravwave-taskX-df/README.md

 # gravwave-taskX-df
-Scripts to automatically adjust concurrency of E@H gravitational wave tasks running on AMD GPUs
+Scripts to automatically adjust concurrency of E@H gravitational wave tasks running on AMD GPUs.
+Can also be used to just monitor status of BOINC GW tasks.

-These taskXDF bash shell scripts are for Linux systems with one or more AMD GPUs running Einstein@Home O2MDF gravitational wave GPU tasks through BOINC.
+These taskXDF bash shell scripts are for Linux systems with one or more AMD GPUs running Einstein@Home gravitational wave GPU tasks (O3AS) through BOINC.
 Supported AMD GPUs are Ellesmere, Polaris, Vega, or Navi. nVIDIA cards are not currently supported.
-The program will work in mixed GPU task queues with Gamma Ray tasks.
+The program will work in mixed GPU task queues with Gamma Ray (FGRPB1G) tasks.
 Other task apps have not been tested.

 The package consists of the files, taskXDF, taskXDF-timer, and taskXDF.cfg.
 All files should be run from within the same directory.